Why the name?

 I used to live and work on a little leaking narrow boat by Springfield Park in north London.
 But I now have a proper studio in Dalston with a big work desk.
 Makes life a little easier – less rocking!

-You aren’t a trained jewellery designer, so what prompted you to start Little Glass Clementine?
+You aren’t a trained jewellery designer, mind so what prompted you to start Little Glass Clementine?

 I taught myself to make jewellery so that I could support myself through my degree at SOAS, where I studied Anthropology and World Religions, and I ran stalls at the markets in Portobello and Camden for the best part of three years.
 Then I became busy restoring gypsy caravans and being a climate activist, but now I am in love with the discovery of beautiful antiques and unusual stones that I transform into sculptural necklaces.
 I quickly realised that my market is high-end, where my statement necklaces will be recognised as art.